Cyprus entry requirements for Singapore passport holders

 Proof of accommodation

-Hotel booking or invitation letter for the full stay
+Hotel booking or invitation letter for your entire stay

-Officers may ask where you are staying, especially if you arrive without a clear itinerary.
-Have a hotel confirmation or a letter from a host ready.
-A booking on your phone is fine.Recommended
+Officers may ask where you're staying, especially if you arrive without a clear itinerary.
+A hotel confirmation or a letter from a host with their address and phone number covers this.Recommended

 Proof of funds